-As the COVID-19 outbreak evolves, The Bellevue Hospital (TBH) knows our community members are concerned.
-TBH is continuing to work closely with our federal, state and local partners to stay informed with the most up-to-date information to ensure we are as prepared as possible if local spread of COVID-19 begins.
+As the COVID-19 outbreak continues to evolve, The Bellevue Hospital (TBH) knows our community members may have questions.
+TBH continues to monitor the current situation closely to stay informed with the most up-to-date information and recommendations.

 This page will be updated frequently with COVID-19 information.
 We encourage you to check back often.

 The Bellevue Hospital (TBH) has updated their visitor policies in accordance with federal safety guidelines.